red5pro/streaming-html5/src/page/test/publishStreamManager/README.md

 ### Example Code
 - **[index.html](index.html)**
 - **[index.js](index.js)**

-> These examples use the WebRTC-based Publisher implementation from the Red5 Pro HTML SDK.
-However, there is failover support to allow for Flash-base publisher on unsupported browsers.

 ## Setup
 In order to publish, you first need to connect to the origin server's Stream Manager.
 The Stream Manager will know which edges are active and provide the one that needs to be published to: